supposedly/wordledoodle/README.md

 Also, since Wordle's dictionary is relatively small, most of this is kind of overkill -- a few linear regex searches on it might be quick enough to handle basically everything above.
 I just wanted to leave things open for words longer than 5 letters or a way-larger dictionary.

-...speaking of which, #3.iv above isn't working: grids with lots of Elsewheres followed by lots of Wrongs used to take up to two seconds to solve before I started caching the possible solves for each combination of word + pattern of states.
+...speaking of which, #3.iv above isn't working: grids with lots of Elsewheres followed by lots of Wrongs would take up to two seconds to solve before I started caching the possible solves for each combination of word + pattern of states.
 Even the caching technique fails if you draw a different pattern of Elsewheres on each row, though.
 (It's more-or-less fine for now because the small size of the Wordle grid makes you pretty likely to draw repeated rows, but the cracks will start showing on grids that are any larger.)